obniz/obniz/parts/XBee/README.md

 Set config of xbee.
 This function need some seconds (about 3sec).
 So use with "await".
-If you have enough time until send something, it's not necessary.
 ```
 await xbee.configWait({
    	"destination_address" : "52",